Microplastics in the Environment and in the Human Body

 Concerns About Microplastics

-Particles of microplastic have been found in samples of tap water from around the world and in some of the seafood and sea salt that we eat.
+Particles of microplastic have been found in samples of tap water from around the globe and in some of the seafood and sea salt that we eat.
 They are also present in certain cosmetics, toiletries, and toothpaste.
-They may even be present in the air that we breathe.
+In at least some parts of the world, they are even present in the air that we breathe.